Phase 1: 2019–2020

 What actions have been taken to make the road closure period as short as possible?

 A full road closure allows the works to progress as quickly and safely as possible.
 If the works progress as planned, we are hoping to allow one-way traffic management once the most critical section is installed.
 This would be possible by placing temporary plates on the open excavation sections and would take place about two weeks after the works commence.

 How are we informing the Greenhithe community of the works?

 VMS digital sign boards are currently in place and are the most effective way to communicate with road users.
-COVID-19 rules prevent face-to-face communication and subsequently mean that digital channels are the only way of informing the public of the works.
 Updates have regularly been placed on this page and Facebook.

 Furthermore, a number of residents (who are known to Watercare), schools, day cares and businesses were emailed following confirmation that construction could be carried out under COVID-19 Level 3 and in line with the approved traffic management plan.
 Information was also provided to the Greenhithe Residents Association, communicated to the Greenhithe Facebook page and letters were delivered to those people living along the affected section of Greenhithe Road and Wainoni Heights.

 Throughout the project we have been and will continue to be in regular contact with emergency services.
 We are working with the fire service to address any issues and put in place actions to mitigate any concerns.
 We are carrying out essential public works for the common good and we thank the community for their patience.

 Using advanced tunneling technology we've successfully completed our drilling from the Causeway under the harbour to Rahui Road reserve and installed a new wastewater pipe under Waitematā Harbour.
 To get an idea of the scale of the work, press play on the video.